-Final Manuscript submission is open until 10 April 2019.
+Final Manuscript submission is closed.

 The 29th International Cartographic Conference (ICC 2019) of the International Cartographic Association (ICA) invites all interested participants from across the globe to submit papers or abstracts and present the latest scientific developments.
 Join and share the latest innovations and developments in mapping techniques, technological advancements, and current research in cartography and GIScience.
 Conference Themes and Topics are listed, but not limited to, below.
 The event is a unique experience to exchange ideas and encourage collaboration with colleagues from academia, government and industry.